markalan7/Fun/Single Line Caesar Cipher/README.md

 Single Line Caesar Cipher
 ===

 This is a Caesar Cipher I wrote in Python using just one line of code.
+It uses the string module's lowercase constant to import the alphabet based on locality.

 usage: python caesar.py number_to_shift text to shift